 Menu for controlling the adaptive mechanism auto-reduction feature, which is available in KPP 3.0.0. and later versions.
-See Lin et al. [[Lin et al., 2023]] for details.
+See Lin et al. [2023] for details.

 If true, the mechanism will be integrated using the Rosenbrock method with the adaptive auto-reduction feature.